Microbiome-Revolution/Data-standard/README.md

 Data descriptor files should be placed within the relevant work package directory.
 For each data file in the data repository **<link to data repository once it's set up>** there must be a metadata or data descriptor file in this repository.
 The structure of the data sets within the WP directories should reflect the data directories, meaning if single analyses produce relevant, grouped data sets, then these should be placed into subdirectories in the data repository with their corresponding metadata file in this repository.

+- Within each workpackage directory, please include a ```README.md``` file that outlines the directory structure and purpose of the data.

 For example, and acceptable directory in the data repository could be:
 ```
 WP1